Broc Feeney: 2025: Inaugural Sprint Cup champion

 2025 saw the Supercars season being split into three, with the Enduro Cup making its return alongside the introduction of the Sprint Cup and the Finals Series.
 Triple Eight entered the season as championship favourites, as Feeney dominated the first part of the season.
 This dominance led to him being crowned the inaugural Supercars Sprint Cup champion, clinching the cup in the first race at Ipswich, and included twelve race wins over the eight rounds included in the cup alongside thirteen pole-positions, a five race win-streak, 576 lads led and a 345-point advantage over second place, Matt Payne.
 Halfway through the season, Triple Eight announced they had re-signed Feeney, alongside teammate Brown, until the end of 2029.

-Though falling behind during the Enduro Cup, with a ninth place finish at The Bend and a fifth place finish at Bathurst, he bounced back with two second place finishes and a pole-position at the first round of the Finals Series in the Gold Coast.
+Though falling behind during the Enduro Cup, with a ninth place finish at The Bend and a fifth place finish at Bathurst, Feeney bounced back with two second place finishes and a pole-position at the first round of the Finals Series in the Gold Coast.
+He then broke Chaz Mostert's three race win-streak at the Sandown 500, earning pole position in the second race to equal Scott McLaughlin's record of 17 pole positions in a season.

+Entering the Adelaide Grand Final, Feeney was first in the standings.
+He won the second race of the event, despite an engine misfire, for his fourteenth race win of the year and took pole position for all three races, breaking McLaughlin's record for 19 poles over the season.
+During the final race of the season, he was controversially spun by Ryan Wood and fell from second to twentieth.
+He recovered with alternate tyre strategy before a 15-second pit stop and engine issues had relegated him to the latter half of finishers, being lapped by Mostert with ten laps remaining for a twentieth-place finish.
+Ultimately, he ended the season third in the standings, behind Mostert and Brown.

 Other racing

 Sportscars racing career

 In 2020, Feeney replaced Jake Camilleri at MARC Cars Australia for the Bathurst 12 Hour after Camilleri was unable to compete due to business requirements.
 He went on to finish fifteenth outright with a win in class.

-He also competed in the GT World Challenge for multiple years, winning the Australian Pro-Am category in 2025, paired with Brad Schumacher.
+Feeney also competed in the GT World Challenge for multiple years, winning the Australian Pro-Am category in 2025, paired with Brad Schumacher.

 In 2025, Feeney competed in the IMSA SportsCar Championship for 75 Express in the GTD Pro class driving a Mercedes AMG GT3 at the Indianapolis round.

 Open-wheel racing career

-Feeney made his open-wheeler debut at the 5th round of the 2025 Formula Regional Oceania Championship with mtec Motorsport, substituing for Josh Pierson.
+Feeney made his open-wheeler debut at the fifth round of the 2025 Formula Regional Oceania Championship with mtec Motorsport, substituting for Josh Pierson.
 He scored pole-position for the third race, before falling down to sixth.